 Bermuda Pirates is a dexterity game about steering a boat toward a treasure-filled island, while avoiding magnetic whirlpools.
-It is a nice idea, but its gameplay leaves a lot to be desired.
+It is a nice idea, but its gameplay is full of issues that ruin the experience.

 In Bermuda Pirates, players take turns moving magnetic boats along a game board in search of loot.
 Pushing them with their index fingers, they guide the boats around as they please.
 But they must be careful – hidden in the board are secret “whirlpools,” which attract the magnets in the unsuspecting boats and capsize them.
 In the center of the board is an island with 4 colors of treasure, and the goal of the game is to be the first player to collect a treasure of each color.

 Each boat begins in a different corner of the board.
 As players take their turns, they will discover whirlpools, usually by running into them.

 Each player has a number of buoy pieces, which can be placed on the board to mark the location of a whirlpool.
 Placing buoys can help a player avoid falling into the same whirlpool twice.

 If a player reaches a dock on the central island, she may pick up a treasure of the appropriate color, adding it to her boat.
 In order to actually claim it as her own, however, she must sail safely back to her home port with it.
 If a treasure-laden ship runs into a whirlpool, its treasure will get flung off the boat into the water, where it is up for grabs for the first player to reach it.